Create a Killer Resume and Cover Letter

 Highlight Any Relevant Jobs

 While you may not have much experience in terms of employment, there may be jobs that you have done.
-Consider those experiences and skills needed by the employer you are sending your documents to.
+Consider the experiences and skills needed by the employer to whom you are sending your documents.
 Which jobs have you done that have helped you build those skills?
 Don’t hesitate to include internships or volunteer positions where you may have developed the desired abilities.

-Don’t be shy to indicate work experience even if it does not seem to directly relate to the position advertised.
+Don’t be shy to indicate work experience, even if it does not directly relate to the advertised position.
 For instance, if you worked as a cashier in some company, including the experience.
 If you have done a part-time job offering essay help or tutoring to students, indicate it.

 Highlight Extracurricular Activities

 Another strong selling point to include in your resume is extracurriculars.
-Since your work experience is still limited, you are allowed to include tasks that are not necessarily work-related.
-These can include volunteer engagement, sports activities, clubs, or any form of community service.
+Since your work experience is still limited, you can include tasks that are not necessarily work-related.
+These can include volunteer engagement, sports activities, clubs, or community service.
 Highlight how these activities have helped you acquire specific skills and abilities.

 Showcase Your Leadership Skills

-Most employers are looking for workers who possess leadership abilities and who can be nurtured to lead teams.
-So, make sure to highlight information that shows you recruiting, leading, training, or motivating others, even if it relates to an extracurricular activity.
+Most employers seek workers with leadership abilities who can be nurtured to lead teams.
+So, highlight information that shows you recruiting, leading, training, or motivating others, even if it relates to an extracurricular activity.

 Additional Tips for Writing an Amazing College Resume